enel-gdh-educational/katacoda-scenarios/version-control/basics/step1.md

 #### First commit

-Let us create a first file that will be included in our repo:
+Let's create a first file that will be included in our repo:

 ```bash
 echo "This repo contains the project for the course Version Control Systems" > README.md